-BACKGROUND: Advanced analytic methods for synthesizing evidence about complex interventions continue to be developed.
+BACKGROUND AND OBJECTIVE: Advanced analytic methods for synthesizing evidence about complex interventions continue to be developed.
 In this paper, we emphasize that the specific research question posed in the review should be used as a guide for choosing the appropriate analytic method.

-DISCUSSION: The analytic approaches presented in this paper are particularly useful when each primary study differs in components, mechanisms of action, context, implementation, timing, and many other domains.
+CONCLUSION: The analytic approaches presented in this paper are particularly useful when each primary study differs in components, mechanisms of action, context, implementation, timing, and many other domains.